Outcome 1

 Outcome 3

-Leave with a practical go, no-go, or not-yet recommendation your team can trust.
+Leave with a practical build, tool, automation, or not-yet recommendation your team can trust.

 Good fit

-Different people describe the same process in different ways.
+Different people describe the workflow, data, and decision rules in different ways.

-The team needs a practical plan, not another generic strategy document.
+The team needs a practical first AI workflow, not another generic strategy document.

 Not the right fit

-The issue is already clear enough to scope directly.
+The AI workflow is already clear enough to scope directly.

-The workflow and ownership model are already well defined.
+The workflow, data sources, review points, and ownership model are already well defined.

-There is no access to the people doing the real work.
+There is no access to the people doing the work or owning the risk.

-You want a giant all-at-once transformation plan instead of a practical first move.
+You want a giant all-at-once AI transformation plan instead of a practical first workflow.

 Symptom 1